-When using Pilot Assist, notifications may appear in the instrument panel.
-They may contain important information about the status of Pilot Assist features, as well as instructions for you to follow, such as not letting go of the steering wheel.
+When using Pilot Assist, notifications can appear in the driver display.
+They can contain important information about the status of Pilot Assist features as well as instructions for you to follow, such as not letting go of the steering wheel.